Dominik355/Playground/src/main/java/basics/concurrency/java_concurrency_in_practice/chapter05/README.md

 They are useful for implementing producer-consumer designs where there are a number of producers and a number of consumers as it allows producers and consumers to be decoupled from one another.

-One important caveat when designing a solution with a blocking queue is to always use a bounded queue as otherwise, if producers produce work faster than consumers can process it, you might run out of memory.
+One important caveat when designing a part1 with a blocking queue is to always use a bounded queue as otherwise, if producers produce work faster than consumers can process it, you might run out of memory.

 The class library offers several implementations of this interface - `LinkedBlockingQueue` and `ArrayBlockingQueue` are standard concurrent FIFO queues. `PriorityBlockingQueue` allows elements to be ordered.